-In addition to a policy for controlling noise from industry, each of the States has introduced policies or guidelines for dealing with other types of community noise sources, such as utidoor concerts, motor sports, shooting ranges, standby generators, chain saws, etc. These specific policies establish environmental noise criteria to meet the needs of the surrounding communities participate in various activities, members of the community to participate in various activities, representatives from the organizations provided with the noisy activity and the surrounding community.
+In addition to a policy for controlling noise from industry, each of the States has introduced policies or guidelines for dealing with other types of community noise sources, such as outdoor concerts, motor sports, shooting ranges, standby generators, chain saws, etc. These specific policies establish environmental noise criteria to meet the needs of the surrounding communities whilst accepting the rights of other members of the community to participate in various activities.
+Considerable negotiation is often required between the activity and the surrounding community.
 Different approaches have been found to be more effective for different types of noise source.